Marketplace-development/even-groups-a-d2024-group8/README.md

 - date_booking: The scheduled date and time for the performance at the venue.
 - booked_by: The profile ID of the person who made the booking.
 (Foreign key referencing the Profile table)
 - booked_in: The profile ID of the venue where the booking was made.
 (Foreign key referencing the Venue table)
+- note: A note displayed with the booking (optional).

 #### Payment
 The Payment model tracks the payments related to bookings.